Christian Estrosi: Political positions

 Estrosi was among conservative politicians in France who backed calls for a ban on the body-covering burkini swimsuit that some Muslim women wear on the beach, which was later invalidated by French courts.
 In 2016, he threatened to sue people who distributed photographs of an incident in which Nice police ordered a Muslim woman to remove her burkini, saying that circulating the photographs would "provoke defamatory remarks and threats against police agents".
 In 2017, Estrosi distanced himself from his earlier decision to vote in favour of an unsuccessful 1988 bill on the reinstatement of the death penalty.

 Estrosi is a supporter of Israel.
 In 2021, he hung the Israeli flag outside the city hall in Nice after supporting a ban on pro-Palestine protests.
-In December 2023, Estrosi faced backlash after claiming that mothers in Gaza use "dolls" as "dead bodies."
+In December 2023, Estrosi faced backlash after claiming that mothers in Gaza use "dolls" as "dead bodies".
 In June 2025, a French court ordered Estrosi to remove Israeli flags from the city hall, deciding that the gesture violated the "principle of neutrality" in public services since it constituted a political message.

+Estrosi was a main supporter of the implementation in Nice of the Israeli security application Carbyne, sharply criticizing CNIL's decision to ban it on the grounds that it was "too intrusive" and its legal basis was fragile.
+Estrosi commented the decision would only benefit the terrorists.
+In the Carnival of 2019, Estrosi implemented the facial recognition technology from the similarly Israeli Anyvision.